lpmi-13/netmask-slider/README.md

 ```

-...that means the the netmask specifies that one and only one host is at this IP
+...that means the netmask specifies that one and only one host is at this IP
 address.
 Because it's all 1's (32 of them, as you can see), that yields a CIDR range
 of 192.168.0.1/32.